rach-db/Python_email_automation/README.md

 This tool should be used for internal security training, research, or authorized testing only.

-Bulk Email Sending Script with Canary Tokens
+Bulk Email Sending Script with Canary Tokenn

+Get permission from the recipients if possible (or inform them it’s part of a lab experiment).

+Avoid using misleading or suspicious subject lines or links.

+Clearly state in your email that it’s for educational purposes.

 ## Overview